 It’s not enough to believe someone else is at fault for your injuries.
 You have to prove it.
-The only way to win a personal injury case is to have enough evidence that an insurer is willing to settle, or a jury can award you compensation.
-It’s up to you to find the evidence that supports your personal injury claim.
+The only way to win a personal injury case is to have enough Chicago personal injury evidence that an insurer is willing to settle, or a jury can award you compensation.
+It’s up to you to find the Chicago personal injury evidence that supports your personal injury claim.
 Then, you have to arrange and use it in such a way that persuades an insurer or jury that you’re right.
 Doing all of this is a tall order, especially if you’re unfamiliar with Illinois personal injury law and litigation.

 We recommend you work with an experienced Chicago personal injury attorney who will gather evidence on your behalf, evaluate the strongest argument for your case, and fight hard for you to recover compensation.